jay-pee/jay-pee.github.io/content/about/index.md

 Here you'll mostly find notes on programming experiments, reflections on learning Mandarin, and the occasional deep dive into IoT tinkering.
 When I'm not writing, I'm usually testing a new gadget or planning the next trip to China.

-If you'd like to connect, feel free to reach out on [GitHub](https://github.com/jay-pee) or via the links listed in the site footer.
+If you'd like to connect, feel free to reach out on [GitHub](https://github.com/jay-pee) or [LinkedIn](https://www.linkedin.com/in/philip-janssen-193548326/).